yuzhuogu-proteomics/ApuQuant/README.md

 OS: Windows10 or higher

 # GUI Operation Usage
-Please read “Manual for ApuQuant.pdf” to learn the usage of ApuQuant.
+Please read “Manual for ApuQuant.pdf” to learn the usage of ApuQuant after downloading and decompressing the latest version of ApuQuant.